Anuj2799/searchbar_animation/README.md

 #### cursorColour:
 - CursorColour allows to give the colour to cursor of the textFormField of search box.

-#### buttonIconColour:
-- ButtonIconColour allows us to give the colour to button icon when the search box is closed.

-#### secondaryButtonIconColour:
-- SecondaryButtonIconColour allows us to give the colour to button icon when the search box is open.

-#### trailingIconColour:
-- TrailingIconColour allows to give the colour to the icon which is at the end of the search box.

 #### hintTextColour:
 - HintTextColour is use to give the colour to hintText of the textFormField in search box.